-Siemens NX will now update the profile with the new dimension value.
-Note that in parametric modeling, dimensions are used as control variables.
+- Siemens NX will now update the profile with the new dimension value.
+Note that in parametric modeling, dimensions are used as control variables. - 5.
+Inside the graphics window, click once with the Middle Mouse button to accept the adjustment and exit the Edit Dimension mode

-- 6. Click the Fit button, or use hotkey [Ctrl+F], to resize the display window. - Note that we are returned to the Rapid Dimension command, the Fit command is executed without interrupting the current active command. - 7.
-The message "Select object to Dimension or select dimension to edit" is displayed in the Message area.
-Select the top-horizontal line as shown below. - 8.
-Select the bottom-horizontal line as shown below.
+- Right-mouse-click once to bring up the option menu and select the Fit option, or use hotkey [Ctrl+F], to resize the display window. - Note that we can select multiple objects and create associated Dimension. - 7.
+Select the top-horizontal line as shown below.

-- 9. Pick a location to the left of the sketch to place the dimension. - 10.
-Enter 2.5 as the desired length of the line.
+8. Select the bottom-horizontal line as shown below.

-When two parallel lines are selected, the Rapid Dimension command will create a dimension measuring the distance between them.
+9. Click on the Dimension to accept the selection and enter the Edit Dimension mode.

-Quick Zoom function by Turning the mouse wheel
+- 10. On your own, adjust the dimension to 2.5 as shown. - When two parallel lines are selected, the Rapid Dimension command will create a dimension measuring the distance between them. - Quick Zoom function by Turning the mouse wheel